 - Listen: If there’s something that really irks buyers, including me, is not being listened too.
-Potential buyers will have the patience for your lack of understanding their company, it’s requirements and even their industry.
+Potential buyers will have the patience for your lack of understanding of their company, it’s requirements and even their industry.
 After all, those things can be explained in the course of a discussion.
 But one thing needs to happen first: vendors have to listen.
-Your content needs to showcase this particular element, from how your business responds to customers needs to how you can adapt to meet customization requirements.
+Your content needs to showcase this particular element, from how your business responds to customers’ needs to how you can adapt to meet customization requirements.

 Without A Content Marketing Plan

-- Waiting for inspiration – You’ll wait for a long time to write up quality content
+- Waiting for inspiration – You’ll wait for a long time to write up quality content.

 - Idea Bank – Not having enough draft content articles or idea bank when things get busy